Skip to main content

 Create Native Node Pool

-The following are the steps to create a native node pool through the Container Service Console:
+Steps to create a native node pool via the TKE Console:

 resource "tencentcloud_kubernetes_native_node_pool" "cilium" {